One Piece Film: Strong World: Plot

 Robin's group discovers that Shiki is planning to release the animals on the island into East Blue to force the World Government's surrender and that he is planning a demonstration against a village on the floating island to show their power.
 The two join the others at the village, and they also learn of the plan from the village residents.
 Shiki confronts and defeats the Straw Hats and offers Nami to rejoin him on the condition that the Cocoyashi Village will be spared.
 Robin's group arrives and rejoin the rest of the crew.
-Xiao gives them a tone dial and they replay Nami's farewell message to Luffy, but he angrily leaves before the end.
+Xiao gives them a tone dial and they replay what appears to be Nami’s farewell message to the crew but Luffy angrily leaves before the end.
 Meanwhile, Nami attempts to destroy the plants protecting his palace, but gets poisoned herself.
 Shiki traps her near the plants and heads off to meet the pirate captains gathering.
 While greeting them, the Straw Hats launch a preemptive strike against Shiki and his henchmen.

 The group manages to defeat them while Chopper and Usopp are ordered to search for Nami.
 Nami is found by Billy who helps destroy the plants just as Usopp and Chopper arrive.
 Chopper soon realizes the only way to save Nami is to find the IQ medicine, but Shiki attempts to stop them.
 Luffy engages Shiki in a duel.
 The two find the IQ plant, but find the medicine is being held by Dr. Indigo.
 Zoro manages to defeat Dr. Indigo and Nami recovers.
 Sanji and Brook, meanwhile, witness another of Shiki's henchmen, Captain Scarlet (スカーレット隊長, Sukāretto-Taichō), attempting to kiss Robin, but Sanji defeats Scarlet.
 Nami, Usopp and Chopper trick Shiki into redirecting his ship to the island, forcing his crew to flee.
 The Straw Hats rig the palace with explosives.

 Shiki refocuses his attention on the Straw Hats, but Luffy uses an electric charge made by Usopp and knocks Shiki to the ground, leaving Luffy victorious.
 The other Straw Hats escape with the Thousand Sunny, using Shiki's pirate sail as a parachute.
 Luffy is recovered by Billy while the villagers are shown flying away using the wings on their arms.
 The Marines capture the retreating pirates, including Shiki.
 As the Marines witness the islands crash into the sea, now free of Shiki's power, they spot the Thousand Sunny.
 However, the Straw Hats escape.
-Luffy later learns that Nami's message was actually a coded SOS directed at him that the crew took as a love confession; he tries to listen to the end, but Nami throws it overboard in embarrassment.
+Luffy later learns that Nami's message was actually a coded SOS; she asked the crew to save her.
+Luffy tries to listen to the end while Nami tries to take the tone dial in embarrassment, causing it to be thrown overboard.